jamesdemon923/jamesdemon923.github.io/_pages/about.md

 - **Inverse rendering (Differentiable Rendering, Neural Scene Representations and Rendering)**
 - **Generative models (StyleGAN)**
 - Importance sampling (RIS, ReSTIR)
-- Fluid simulation using Smoothed Particle Hydrodynamics (SPH)
+- Appearance modeling (Subsurface scattering)

 **Welcome to delve into these topics with me.
 Sharing ideas is something I truly value.
 I look forward to a deeper collaboration with you.
 Feel free to contact me!**